-I am [Insert Name] a graduate student from Lipscomb University.
-I am doing a study to figure out [explain in simple terms why you are conducting research].
-I am asking you to take part in the research study because [explain why the child qualifies for the study].
+I am [Insert Name] a student from Lipscomb University.
+I am doing a study to learn about [explain in simple terms why you are conducting research].
+I am asking you to be in the study because [explain why the child qualifies for the study].

-For this research, I will [explain what child will be asked to do: e.g., ask you some questions about how you feel about school and how you get along with your classmates].
-We will keep all your answers private, and will not show them to your teacher or parent(s)/guardian.
+For this study, I will [explain what a child will be asked to do: e.g., ask you some questions about how you feel about school and how you get along with your classmates].
+We will keep all your answers safe.
 Only people from Lipscomb working on the study will see them.
 [If this is not an accurate description of the use of their information, insert other description as applicable].

-I don't think that any big problems will happen to you as part of this study, but you might [explain any risks which may result, e.g., you might feel sad when we ask about bad things that happen at school.
+I don't think that this will happen, but you might [explain any risks which may result, e.g., you might feel sad when we ask about bad things that happen at school.
 You also might be upset if other kids see your answers, but we will try to keep other kids from seeing what you write].

 [Describe direct benefits if applicable].
-You can feel good about helping me to [explain any potential benefits to others].
+This study will help me to [explain any potential benefits to others].